zhiwenh/delib/README.md

 # Library

-This library gives you the freedom to customize your dapp development to fit your specific needs.
+This library gives you the freedom to customize your DApp development to fit your specific needs.
 You can easily write your own migration scripts, interact with smart contracts, and create tests.

 ## Usage